wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-ios-and-flutter.md

 The command above sets the expiry of the JWT to one day from now, which is the maximum.

-Make a note of the JWT you generated for `Alice`.
+Make a note of the JWT we generated for `Alice`.

-> NOTE: In a production environment, your application should expose an endpoint that generates a JWT for each client request.
+> NOTE: In a production environment, our application should expose an endpoint that generates a JWT for each client request.

 ## Install Xcode

 Open AppStore and install [Xcode](https://developer.apple.com/xcode/).

-## Flutter setup
+## Flutter Setup

 ### Install Flutter SDK

+Download and install flutter SDK.

 This step will vary on MacOS, Win, and Linux, but in general, it boils down to downloading flutter SDK for a given OS, extracting the SDK file, and adding the `sdk\bin` folder to the system PATH variable.
 Detailed instruction can be found [here](https://flutter.dev/docs/get-started/install).